-A contract to remove six level crossings, including Abbotts Road, has been awarded.
 Work at Abbotts Road will start in 2017 and be completed by 2019.

-Activate, a consortium including McConnell Dowell, Arup, and Mott MacDonald, will initially deliver the Kororoit Creek level crossing removal project and duplication of the Altona Loop.
+A consortium including McConnell Dowell, Arup, and Mott MacDonald, will initially deliver the Kororoit Creek level crossing removal project and duplication of the Altona Loop.
 They will then have the opportunity to deliver the Abbotts Road level crossing removal project and four more in Melbourne's West.

 The Cranbourne rail line will be raised over Abbotts Road when the level crossing is removed keeping the road connected to the busy Dandenong South industrial precinct.

 The rail bridge design will allow Abbotts Road to stay open permanently, while also minimising disruption for local businesses both during construction and once the level crossing is removed.

 In developing and selecting the rail bridge design, we undertook extensive community consultation and a comprehensive assessment of a range of options.
 The rail bridge option was clearly favoured by key businesses and local industry clustered around the level crossing.

 Check out this video to see 3D animation of the rail bridge design and hear what local businesses have to say about the project so far.

 The project team will continue to work closely with local businesses and the Dandenong South community throughout delivery of the project.

 Invite to apply to Stakeholder Liaison Group